1 9 7 5 (UK)

-They lived in the poor Dingle area of the city, with its streets of back-to-back houses, and the opening episode saw Dad (Ken Jones) return from two years ‘at sea’ (prison, in actual fact).
+They lived in the poor Dingle area with its streets of back-to-back houses, and the opening episode saw Dad (Ken Jones) return from two years ‘at sea’ (prison, in actual fact).

-Although the series was made by London-ITV company Thames, for whom Powell was employed as a comedy consultant, the writer is a Mancunian and lived in Liverpool for four years so he has an understanding of the unique local brand of humour.
+Although the series was made by London company Thames TV, the writer was a Mancunian who lived in Liverpool for four years so had an understanding of the unique local brand of humour.

 Ken Jones and Sheila Fay – both native Liverpudlians and married to each other in real life too – were the husband and wife here, and their children were played by David Casey, the future children’s television presenter Keith Chegwin and a 28-year-old fast-rising actress (also Liverpool-born) Alison Steadman.

 The extended family included Billy’s incontinent mother, Maggie (Pearl Hackney) and Mary’s father, Joe (Joe Gladwin).
 Charlie (Bill Dean) was the family friend.

 The Wackers was not a success, though, and audiences soon grew tired of its incontinence jokes.